Latin American Studies

 5

-Students with prior knowledge of a Latin American or Caribbean language must demonstrate proficiency through a written placement test (SAT II for Spanish) or oral examination for speakers of Portuguese or Haitian Créole.
+Students with prior knowledge of a Latin American or Caribbean language must demonstrate proficiency through a written placement test (an Advanced Placement score of 4-5, with approval, or a SAT II score of 700, for Spanish only) or individual oral examination to be conducted by language faculty.

 Candidates for the minor are encouraged to spend a summer, a semester or an academic year studying in a Latin American country.
 UF sponsors study abroad programs in Argentina, Brazil, Costa Rica, Chile, Dominican Republic, Guatemala, Mexico, Panama, and Peru.
 For more information, contact Study Abroad Services in the UF International Center.